 It is true that Italians love pasta and miss it when they are abroad, but foreigners should know and understand that Italians do not always eat it.
 Actually, this habit changes from family to family: some may eat pasta every day, some other only once or twice a week.

 Italians are really proud of their artistic heritage, art however isn't the only driving force of Italian economy.
 Art-based tourism is certainly a relevant sector for Italy's economic well-being, but the country can count on other sources like agriculture, industry and services to bring in the bucks.
 When analyzing Italian and American economies, it's easy to see the two are founded on similar premises, especially if we take into account the last 50 years, during which Italy has tried to emulate America as an example for productivity and progress.

 4. Italians are Catholic

 It is true that the majority of Italians are Catholics and that the Church plays an important role in Italian society, however, some clarity is needed.
 First of all, being Catholic for some Italians is often a habit or a tradition passed on by their families more than a personal belief.
 Moreover, the number of Italians who are atheist is increasing considerably, even if the amount of Catholics remains high.
-Like most modern societies Italy is also moving away from traditional social mores dictated by religion despite the continued presence of the Church in the country.
+Like most modern societies, Italy is also moving away from traditional social mores dictated by religion despite the continued presence of the Church in the country.

 5. Italians Must Tackle the Daily Problem of the Mafia and Brigate Rosse's Terrorism

-6. Italians Live for Football
+6. Italians Live for Soccer